Entering Protected Mode

 For example, we can create a segment for user data at index one of our table.

-this segment will not hold important data for the system, and will not contain code that can be executed,
+This segment will not hold important data for the system, and will not contain code that can be executed,

 if we want to load it into the ds we will set it to the offset of the structure in the table.